DesignCon is part of the Informa Markets Division of Informa PLC

 • Serial channel I/O modeling

-• Memory (DDR, LPDDR, HBM, etc.) I/O modeling
+• Memory I/O Modeling (DDR, LPDDR, HBM, etc.)

 • Model support for DDRx controller DRAM DFE training

-• Power Aware Modeling for AMI
+• Power-aware modeling techniques for AMI

-• Power-aware IBIS modeling for SSO simulation
+• Power-aware IBIS modeling for simultaneous switching output (SSO) simulations

-• Touchstone models for SI and Power
+• Touchstone models for signal integrity and power analysis

-• Analog/mixed signal and power design methods
+• Analog/mixed-signal and power design methodologies

-• Digital Power Controllers modeling, and correlation
+• Digital power controller modeling and correlation techniques

 • Behavioral modeling of clock jitter and phase noise

-• Technology:
+• Technology

 • Microwave photonics